steelbreeze/state/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ba16b2f2be9016842326/maintainability)](https://codeclimate.com/github/steelbreeze/state/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ba16b2f2be9016842326/test_coverage)](https://codeclimate.com/github/steelbreeze/state/test_coverage)

-> **Notes:**
->
->v7 is now live and contains breaking changes but offers a much simplified code base and considerable performance improvements.
+> **Note:** v8 is now live and contains breaking changes but offers a further simplified code base performance improvements.
 See the [release notes](RELEASES.md) for more information.
 >
->@steelbreeze/state the new home for [state.js](https://github.com/steelbreeze/state.js) and the versioning starts here from v6.0.0.
+> **Warning:** v8 does not yet contain any support for serialization due to the challanges brought by the introduction of deferred events which are cached within the state machine instance alongside the active state configuration.

 ## Install
 ```shell